 Reduce heat to low and add heavy cream; combine well; cover and cook for 15 minutes

-If you want a thicker soup, add slurry now; stir in slurry and allow soup to cook another 5 minutes or until it reaches desired thickness; (If you want it even thicker, add another slurry to the mixture)
+If you want a thicker soup, add slurry now; bring soup to boil; stir in slurry and allow soup to cook another 5 minutes or until it reaches desired thickness; (If you want it even thicker, add another slurry to the mixture)

 Once soup has reached desired consistency, plate and garnish with thyme

 Do not add cold cream to the hot soup; take the cream out of the fridge and let it sit about 10 minutes before adding it

 This recipe uses button (white) mushrooms, but you can substitute with any other cultivated mushroom.